 Ker Puja is performed two weeks after the start of Kharchi Puja.
 In between the two Pujas, a total of 14 different deities have been worshipped.
 The last part of this process of Ker Puja, where Ker is honoured, the guardian deity of the Vastu Devata.

 During this time, the elderly, expectant mothers, and the sick are moved to villages nearby.
 This is done to prevent any mishaps that may occur.
-The ceremony beginds with a loud bang on the morning of Ker Puja, indicating the start of Ker Puja.
-People during this time are discouraged from screaming or crying.
+The ceremony begins with a loud bang on the morning of Ker Puja, indicating the start of Ker Puja.
+People during this time are discouraged from making any loud noises.